-I was sure to shampoo his body first, because when you wash a dogs’ head, they have a tendency to shake their head, creating even more of a wet experience.
-Don’t over use the shampoo, and rinse really well.
+Make sure to shampoo his body first, because when you wash a dogs’ head, they have a tendency to shake their head, creating an even more wet experience.
+Don’t overuse the shampoo, and rinse really well.
 Leftover shampoo on their skin can attract dirt and irritate their skin.

 If you do not have a hairdryer designed for dogs, which has lower heat settings to safeguard from burning their skin, let the dog air-dry.